electric-cash/electric-cash/doc/README.md

 ### Resources
 * Discuss on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
-* Discuss project-specific development on #bitcoin-core-dev on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#bitcoin-core-dev).
+* Discuss project-specific development on #elcash-core-dev on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#elcash-core-dev).
-* Discuss general Bitcoin development on #bitcoin-dev on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#bitcoin-dev).
+* Discuss general Bitcoin development on #elcash-dev on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#elcash-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)